enthought/codetools/docs/source/tut_blocks.rst

     velocity = simple_integral(acceleration, t)
     displacement = simple_integral(velocity, t)

-To really see the full power of the Block object, and to incorporate it into programs, we really need the other half of the system: the DataContext.
+To really see the full power of the Block class, and to incorporate it into programs, we really need the other half of the system: the DataContext class.